 - Through discussion and informed debate to generate and share insights into the policy area or topic under discussion.

 - To identify areas that require greater focus, attention and development, and, in particular, to identify areas where more empirical research is required to inform both policy and practice.

 - To identify areas of consensus that can help shape the development of policy and practice.

 - And to introduce and link those with shared interests.

-> A note for the record is disseminated to attendees, forum members, CMRE directors and academic advisers, and to a wider list of policymakers and influencers after the event, with recommendations for policy and future research, plans for follow-up, and suggestions for future joint action, to secure longer-term value for participants.
-An edited version of the note is posted on the website event blog.
+A note for the record is disseminated to attendees, forum members, and CMRE Board members, academic advisers, and fellows, and to a wider list of c.
+400 policymakers and influencers after the event, with recommendations for policy and future research, plans for follow-up, and suggestions for future joint action, to secure longer-term value for participants.
+Edited versions of these notes are posted on our blogs.

-> Membership is by invitation, on the basis of an annual subscription.
+Membership is by invitation, on the basis of an annual subscription.